 After blue, pink and pink-orange padparadscha colors command the highest prices.

 What is Sapphire?

 All red, gem-quality corundum gems are considered rubies.
 All other colors of gem-quality corundum are considered sapphires.
 On the market, blue sapphires are usually simply called sapphires, while sapphires of other colors are commonly specified as yellow sapphires, pink sapphires, etc, and are collectively known as "fancy sapphires."
 However, when discussing the physical and optical properties of sapphires, the term "sapphire" applies to all sapphires regardless of color.

-Sapphires get their extraordinary colors from trace elements such as iron, titanium, chromium, and others.
 Traces of vanadium may cause color change in some sapphires.
 These sapphires show one color in daylight or fluorescent light and another in incandescent light.

 This custom-cut, 1.33-ct sapphire from the Umba Valley in Tanzania shows a violet-blue color in daylight.
 However, in incandescent light, it shows a deep purple flash. © The Gem Trader.
 Used with permission.

 There is some disagreement about the distinction between pink sapphires and rubies.
 Some authorities classify only corundum gems with a dominant red hue as ruby.
 Others consider any red corundum to be ruby, including pink, which is a light tone of red.